phetsims/qa/documentation/qa-book.md

 *How?*

 1. Open the wrapper index link in a private tab.
 Make sure it asks for username and password.
 2. Check each page in a new private tab so that caching does not save the password.
+Make sure each page opens/exists as it should.
 3. Make sure wrappers are password protected.
 The following wrappers are not password protected:

 * The simulation